SAP/abap-to-json/docs/advanced.md

 # Partial serialization/deserialization
 When it is needed:
-* You deserialize JSON to ABAP but would like some known parts to be deserialized as JSON string, while you do not know nesting JSON structure.
+* You deserialize JSON to ABAP but would like some known parts to be deserialized as JSON string, while you do not know the nesting JSON structure.
 * You deserialize a collection (array/associative array) that has objects with heterogeneous structures (for example the same field has a different type depending on object type).
 Using partial deserialization, you can restore such a type as JSON string in ABAP and apply later additional deserialization based on the object type.
-* You serialize ABAP to JSON and have some ready JSON pieces (strings) which you would like to mix in.
+* You serialize ABAP to JSON and have some ready JSON pieces (strings) that you would like to mix in.

 The solution /UI2/CL_JSON has for this type /UI2/CL_JSON=>JSON (alias for built-in type string).
 ABAP fields using declared with this type will be serialized/deserialized as JSON pieces.
 Be aware that during serialization from ABAP to JSON, the content of such JSON piece is not validated for correctness, so if you pass an invalid JSON block, it may destroy the whole resulting JSON string at the end.

-Below you can find examples for partial serialization/deserialization.
+Below you can find examples of partial serialization/deserialization.

 Serialization:
 ```abap